Isivile23/Data-Analytics-Week-1/README.md

 * Keeping up-to-date with the latest industry trends, tools, and technologies in data analysis.
 * Adapting to new types of data and analytical methods as the organization's needs evolve.

+### World of Analytics

+Three major pillars that have come together at this moment to allow analytics program to thrive:

+* Data
+* Storage
+* Computing Power